mbrandonw/presentations/2024-03-22-macros/presentation.md

 extension FeatureModel: PersistentModel {}
 ```

 ^ Access control can also be tricky.
 For example, the `@Model` macro not only extends a class to conform to a protocol, but it also implements a few of its requirements.
 And it takes care to bring along the class's access control.
-A public class conforming to a public protocol must have public requirements.
-Otherwise the code is invalid Swift.

 ---